cloudfoundry-attic/warden/warden/README.md

 ## Getting Started

 This short guide assumes Ruby 1.9 and Bundler are already available.
+Ensure that Ruby 1.9 has GNU readline library support through the package: 'libreadline-dev' and zlib support through the 'zlib1g-dev' package.

 #### Install the right kernel